-Upon graduation, students who follow the track of Chaplaincy will be able to:
+Upon graduation, students will be able to:

 - 1. Define and explain the theory and practice of professional chaplaincy as a specialized ministry. - 2.
-Articulate the principles of pastoral care and chaplaincy in a variety of pluralistic and culturally diverse settings. - 3.
-Demonstrate an understanding of sacred texts in terms of both historical and contemporary relevance. - 4.
-Articulate a basic awareness of a range of interfaith practices and traditions and demonstrate the ability to engage in meaningful dialogue across faith traditions. - 5.
-Critically engage in historical and contemporary theological expressions, and define a personal position through theological reflections.
+Articulate the principles of pastoral counseling and chaplaincy in a variety of pluralistic and culturally diverse settings. - 3.
+Demonstrate an understanding of sacred texts in terms of both historic and contemporary relevance. - 4.
+Articulate a basic awareness of the range of faith practices and traditions and demonstrate the ability to engage in meaningful dialogue across faith traditions. - 5.
+Critically examine historical and contemporary theological expression and define a personal position through theological reflection. - 6.
+Conduct original relevant research using primary and secondary source materials.